 - Hyperbaric Oxygen Therapy (Largest monoplace chambers available with HDTV/Netflix)

 What is Hyperbaric Oxygen Therapy?

-While breathing pure oxygen, the patient's blood plasma becomes saturated, carrying 20 to 30 times the normal amount of oxygen to the body's tissue, and the ultimate result is the body's natural wound-healing mechanisms, which are oxygen dependent, are able to function more efficiently.
+While breathing normally in the chamber, the patient's blood plasma becomes saturated with oxygen, carrying 20 to 30 times the normal amount to the body's tissue, and the ultimate result is to allow the body's natural wound-healing mechanisms, which are oxygen dependent, to function more efficiently.
 In addition, the hyperbaric oxygen therapy reduces gas bubbles which are a crucial component in the treatment of arterial gas embolisms.
-It also reduces blood flow by 20% while the body's tissue continues to be hyperoxygenated, thereby decreasing the loss of plasma and reducing edema.
-This is extremely useful in the treatment of crush injuries, compartmental syndrom and cerebral edema.
-Continued use of hyperbaric oxygen therapy increases the body's immune and healing response, and promotes a bactericidal effect, halting the growth of anaerobic organisms.
+This is extremely useful in the treatment of crush injuries, compartmental syndrome and cerebral edema.
+The use of hyperbaric oxygen therapy increases the body's immune and healing response, and promotes a bactericidal effect, halting the growth of anaerobic organisms.

 What are the indications for treatment with Hyperbaric Oxygen Therapy?

 - Crush injury, compartment syndrome and other acute traumatic ischemias

 - Enhancement of healing in selected problem wounds

 - Necrotizing soft tissue infections (subcutaneous tissue, muscle, fascia)